TheRealDalunacrobate/KSVD/README.md

 Overall, KSVD is a powerful and effective tool for helping organizations improve their cybersecurity posture and identify threats.
 By using a tool like KSVD, organizations can proactively identify and address vulnerabilities, reducing the risk of a security breach and the associated costs and damages.

-it is by the time limited to linux only users but in the futur we will try to make it a windows compatible.
+it is by the time limited to linux users only but in the futur we will try to make it as a windows compatible script.